Harry Styles’ ‘Sign Of The Times:’ Could Music History Hold A ‘Sign’ Of Success?

 From that perspective, Styles could easily be using Prince as an admirable point of influence by likening his own hopes of successful solo stardom to the late musician’s, and furthermore, there’s actually another credible piece of this puzzle to consider when it comes to this possibility.

-In June 2013, whispers of a possible Harry Styles solo album first began to make their way through the peanut gallery following the leak of “Don’t Let Me Go,” a rough demo of a ballad solely sung by Styles, as Fuse reported, that dropped just as One Direction were putting the finishing touches on their third studio album, Midnight Memories.
+In June of 2013, whispers of a possible Harry Styles solo album first began to make their way through the peanut gallery following the leak of “Don’t Let Me Go,” a rough demo of a ballad solely sung by Styles, as Fuse reported, that dropped just as One Direction were putting the finishing touches on their third studio album, Midnight Memories.

-While nothing ever came to pass at that time from the rumor or the song leak — Styles, as part of One Direction, was (and still is) locked into his three-album contract resigning with Simon Cowell’s SYCO Entertainment from that year — the added fuel of Harry being the first to use his separate solo publishing deal to write a song for Ariana Grande’s My Everything album (“Just A Little Bit of Your Heart”), while also being the main “it” boy of 1D, didn’t help to quell the talk.
+While nothing ever came to pass at that time from the rumor or the song leak — Styles, as part of One Direction, was (and still is) locked into his three-album contract re-signing with Simon Cowell’s SYCO Entertainment from that year — the added fuel of Harry being the first to use his separate solo publishing deal to write a song for Ariana Grande’s My Everything album (“Just A Little Bit of Your Heart”), while also being the main “it” boy of 1D, didn’t help to quell the talk.

 As it turned out, however, as we all know by now, crooner Zayn Malik would be the first to step away from One Direction in 2015; ironically, two years to the week of the reveal of Harry Styles’ first solo single, “Sign of the Times” (the remaining “What Makes You Beautiful” wrote a note to fans informing Malik’s departure on March 25, 2015 through their official Facebook fan page).

 Could Harry Styles’ “Sign of the Times” be another history-cementing moment?
-We’ll find out for ourselves when the song drops on April 7!
+Fans will find out for ourselves when the song drops on April 7!

 [Featured Image by Jason Merritt/Getty Images]